Muzzled Science Timeline

 - Environment Canada adopts a new Media Relations Protocol, with the aim of resulting in “one department, one voice.”
 Media Relations will henceforth coordinate all interactions with the media.
 Senior federal scientists must seek permission from the government prior to giving interviews, often requiring them to get approval from supervisors of written responses to the questions submitted by journalists before any interview.
 NR - 11/6/2013

-- Canadian government hiding truth about climate change.
+- A report from a coalition of Canadian NGOs finds that the federal government is hiding truth about climate change.
 Canadian climate science is falling behind in place of oil extraction techniques and initiatives.
 NR - 11/06/2013

 - The government cancels a multi-year sustaining grant agreement for the Canadian Policy Research Networks that it had signed just five months earlier.
 In December 2009, lacking federal grants and hit hard by the 2008 recession, it closes its doors.
 NR - 11/5/2013